appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 {{filterBusinessReviews.data}}
 ```

-Now, customize the list view according to your needs and remove the items we don't need in the list view.
+Now, customize the list view according to your needs and remove the items you don't need in the list view.

 1. Delete the already populated data in the list widget and add a few text widgets inside the list view.
-2. You should notice that the widgets will be automatically added to the other items of the list widget.
+2. You should notice that the widgets are automatically added to the other items of the list widget.
 3. You can bind the Items into these widgets by using the **`currentItem`** property.
 4. In the text, widgets use the mustache syntax and bind the data like `{{currentItem.text}}`.
 5. Now, in the overflow setting, change it to "scroll contents".
-So this will make the text view scrollable.
+So this makes the text view scrollable.

 <VideoEmbed host="youtube" videoId="e4f1QMq2zoA" title="Using the List Widget" caption="Using the List Widget"/>